ryelle/Meetup-Widgets/readme.txt

 If your meetup group is set up at meetup.com/`[group URL name]`, the part after `meetup.com/` is one of your group identifiers (the URL name).
 The other possible identifier is your group's ID number.

+= What happened to the OAuth feature? =

+Previous to version 3.0, this plugin had a feature where you could RSVP to an event using OAuth to transparently log in to Meetup.com, without leaving the host website.
+This was using PHP's core OAuth implementation, which used OAuth 1, an outdated approach.
+Since there is no core support for OAuth 2, and it also requires sites to have HTTPS enabled, I've decided it's better to remove the feature. **Potential attendees can still RSVP from the widget**, it will now take them to the event on Meetup.com.

 == Screenshots ==

 1. Example of the single event detail widget, shows title, date, an excerpt of the description, number of currently-rsvp'd attendees, a link to RSVP, and the location (linking to a google map).